-Medium-sized company risk.
-Medium-sized company stocks tend to be more volatile than large company stocks.
-Because stock analysts are less likely to follow medium-sized companies, less information about them is available to investors.
-Industry-wide reversals may have a greater impact on medium-sized companies, since they may lack the financial resources of larger companies.
-Medium-sized company stocks are typically less liquid than large company stocks.
+Small company risk.
+Small company stocks tend to be more volatile than medium-sized or large company stocks.
+Because stock analysts are less likely to follow small companies, less information about them is available to investors.
+Industry-wide reversals may have a greater impact on small companies, since they may lack the financial resources of larger companies.
+Small company stocks are typically less liquid than large company stocks.